Windsor Village United Methodist Church

-The Windsor Village Church Family is a United Methodist megachurch in Windsor Village in far Southwest Houston, Texas.
-As of March 2020, the church's senior pastor is Suzette Caldwell.
-Prior to 2020, Kirbyjon Caldwell, who continues to maintain a visionary role at the church, was its senior pastor for over thirty-eight years.
-In 2013, the church had 17,045 members, making it one of the largest Methodist churches in the United States.
-The church membership is mostly black; as of 2001, the church is one of six mostly black United Methodist churches in the U.S. with a membership of over 3,000 members, and one of 94 churches total with a membership of over 3,000.
-In 2006, it was also one of the largest black churches in the US.
-It reported an average weekly worship service attendance of 2,600 in 2020 (compared to 3,700 in 2018 and 2700 in 2019).
+The Windsor Village Church Family is a United Methodist church in the Windsor Village neighborhood of Southwest Houston, Texas.

+As of April 2026, the church's senior pastor is Suzette Caldwell who was assigned in 2020.
+Prior to 2020, Kirbyjon Caldwell was its senior pastor for over thirty-eight years.

+Formerly a megachurch, Windsor Village UMC has an average Sunday attendance across its multiple services of 1,200, down from 3,700 in 2018, 2,700 in 2019, and 2,600 in 2020.
+In 2013, the church had 17,045 members, making it one of the largest Methodist churches in the United States, but the membership has drastically fell off.
+The number is hard to account for as the church fails consistently to pay apportionments.

+The church membership is mostly Black; in 2001, the church was one of six mostly black United Methodist churches in the U.S. with a membership of over 3,000 members, and one of 94 churches total with a membership of over 3,000.
+In the mid-2000s, it was one of the largest Black churches in the US.